brandenbbb/uwhd/README.md

     USE_KINECT
-        if both this and USE_TWO_KINECTS are commented out, it will disable all Kinect stuff for debugging purposes
+        if both this and USE_TWO_KINECTS are commented out, it will disable all Kinect stuff for debugging purposes (if intention is to only use one kinect, ONLY ONE KINECT MUST BE PLUGGED IN OR IT WILL CRASH)

     USE_TWO_KINECTS
         use two kinect point clouds